Are You Confused About Muscle Confusion?

 It has been proven that workouts must be varied as the body (and the mind) will get “used” to them and the benefit will start diminishing.

-Of course, doing your same routine over and over is more beneficial than sitting on the couch, but taking a CrossFit approach to working out (including muscle confusion) can help keep all your workouts fresh, exciting, and productive.
+Of course, doing your same routine over and over is more beneficial than sitting on the couch, but taking a Functional Fitness approach to working out (including muscle confusion) can help keep all your workouts fresh, exciting, and productive.

 What are the benefits of muscle confusion?